JetBrains/Qodana/topics/jenkins.md

 <var name="JenkinsCred" value="https://www.jenkins.io/doc/book/using/using-credentials/#adding-new-global-credentials"/>

 [Jenkins](https://www.jenkins.io/doc/) is a self-contained, open-source server that automates software-related tasks including building, testing, and deploying software.
-This section explains how you can configure %product% [Docker images](docker-images.md) in Jenkins [Multibranch Pipelines](%Multipipe%)
+This section explains how you can configure %instance% [Docker images](docker-images.md) in Jenkins [Multibranch Pipelines](%Multipipe%)

 ## Prepare your project